caiosovitor/SAP_Fioneer/README.md

 ## Running the Tests

+ - **Prerequisites**
+   Make sure you have [Node.js](https://nodejs.org/) installed (version 14 or higher recommended).
+   This project uses Cypress for end-to-end testing, which will be installed automatically as a dev dependency.

   - **Base URL**
     The tests are configured to run against the base URL:  `https://www.sapfioneer.com/`
     This is set in the Cypress config, so all test URLs are relative to this address.